UCSBarchlab/PyRTL/README.md

 Hardware comprehensions are surprisingly useful!

-If you are just getting started with PyRTL, it is suggested that you start with the examples first, to get and sense of the "thinking with pyrtls" required to design hardware in this way.
-Afterwards, dive into the code for the object, Block.
+If you are just getting started with PyRTL, it is suggested that you start with the examples first, to get a sense of the "thinking with pyrtls" required to design hardware in this way.
+If you are looking for a deeper understanding dive into the code for the object, Block.
 It is the core data structure at the heart of PyRTL and defines the semantics at a high level -- everything is converted to or from the small, simple set of primitives defined there.

-The docs are also available, just run `./checkcode` with no parameters in the PyRTL directory and it will build the documentation for you (under the **docs/** directory).
-Requires [Sphinx](http://sphinx-doc.org/).
-In addition, running './checkcode' will also run all of the tests and checks.

 In the package you should find the following files and Directories
 * **pyrtl/**  The src directory for the module